 Loss of forest diversity will affect quality of life, property values, the rate of landslides, bird populations, and fisheries - an indigenous resource still feeling the effects of colonial plant invasions.
 And loss of biodiversity will affect human health.
 Bird diversity is linked to forest health, and healthy bird populations are a check and balance on insect infestations.
 English ivy is habitat for rats, a known disease vector and predator of bird nests.

 “The loss of biological diversity is an accelerating process with profound consequences for the ability of ecosystems to provide services to human societies.
 Ecosystem provision of services such as food production, water filtration, and protection against floods and droughts is reduced when biological diversity is lost.
 High biological diversity also is hypothesized to protect against human and wildlife diseases (Lyme disease, West Nile Virus, SARS, and Hantaviruses), and reduced disease spread or prevalence has been recognized as an ecosystem service.” (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2673579/)

-Gambling with health risks on a regional scale is unacceptable.
-Prevention is our best option.
-The longer we wait, the more expensive it will be – for taxpayers, homeowners, and consumers.
+The spread of invasive plants poses unacceptable risks.
+Prevention is our best option, and widespread cooperation is needed.
+Otherwise, the re-infestation rate of "seed rain" will nullify control efforts, risking ecological health and our economy.
 Already, one quarter of this country’s agricultural gross national product is lost each year to foreign plant pests and the costs of controlling them.